dialpad/dialtone-legacy/docs/components/modal.md

 Focus should always begin on the first element within the dialog.
 This could be an OK button, or the first field in the form.
 An X button in the top right corner should be last in the tab order even though it may be visually above the other elements.

-Check out the "Focus management" section of the following <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role#focus_management" class="d-link">MDN Dialog document</a> if you'd like to know more
+Check out the "Focus management" section of the following <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role#focus_management" target="_blank">MDN Dialog document</a> if you'd like to know more.

 <component-accessible-table component-name="modal"></component-accessible-table>